 - View the parameters for a settings group

 - Create a new settings group

 - Edit a settings group

 - Lock a settings group

-- Apply a settings group to the current procedure

 - Delete a settings group

 Haemonetics configures each device with a default settings group called Haemonetics Default and a specialized settings group called Fat Reduction.
 These groups cannot be changed.